tomByrer/generator-mysitetemplate/README.md

 # generator-mysitetemplate

-A generator for [Yeoman](http://yeoman.io). creates a basic site template with twitter bootstrap 3
+A generator for [Yeoman](http://yeoman.io). creates a basic site template with [Bootstrap 3](http://getbootstrap.com/)

 ## Getting Started